Destroyer-official/Network-Information-Toolkit/README.md

 ### 🌟 Overview

-The Network Information Toolkit is a comprehensive Python tool designed for network analysis and troubleshooting.
+The Network Information Toolkit is a comprehensive Python toolS designed for network analysis and troubleshooting.
 It offers a range of functionalities to gather information about IP addresses, DNS records, SSL certificates, BGP data, and more.

 ---